qualcomm/resource-tuner/docs/README.md

 <div style="page-break-after: always;"></div>

-# Example Usage of Resource Tuner APIs
+# Example Usage of URM APIs

 ## tuneResources

-Note the following code snippets showcase the use of resource-tuner APIs.
+Note the following code snippets showcase the use of URM APIs.
 For more in-depth examples refer "link to examples dir"

 This example demonstrates the use of tuneResources API for resource provisioning.